trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. include:: ../examples/TribitsExampleProject/PackagesList.cmake
    :literal:

-Other comamnds that are appropriate to use in this file include `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.
+Other commands that are appropriate to use in this file include `TRIBITS_DISABLE_PACKAGE_ON_PLATFORMS()`_.
 Also, if the binary directory for any package ``<packageName>`` needs to be changed from the default, then the variable ``<packageName>_SPECIFIED_BINARY_DIR`` can be set.
 One can see an